Sean Fitzpatrick Keynote Speaker

 Regarded as a legendary hooker, Rugby World magazine included him in their Team of the Century.
 His status as a New Zealand national icon was cemented in 1997 when he was awarded the New Zealand Order of Merit.

 Following his retirement from the game Sean became a rugby consultant to the NZRFU, focusing on player development.
-He is now a regular television commenter and analyst on the game, writes a column for the Sunday Times, and travels internationally as a motivational speaker with expertise in leadership and team building.
+He is now a regular television commenter and analyst on the game, writes a column for the Sunday Times, and travels internationally as a motivational speaker.